algorithmiaio/dev-center/README.md

 ### CDN

 Image and video assets can be prefixed with `{{site.cdnurl}}` to automatically serve them via CDN.
 Note that it can take over 24h for the CDN's cache to clear, so if replacing an asset which is already in the CDN, consider renaming the asset to force its immediate reloading.

+### API Docs

+The API docs are built using [Redoc](https://redoc.ly/docs).
+During local development, the API docs are generated using `/assets/openapispec.yml`.
+In test and prod environments, the docs are generated using `https://SITE_URL/v1/openapispec`.

 ### Plugins